LKWLaLa/LKWLaLa.github.io/_posts/2016-7-5-Traversing-the-DOM.md

 ####1.
 Using HTML data attributes

-Two different pages of my app contained list items (one ordered list, and one unordered list), for which I wanted to build nested, drop down information a user could toggle in and out of view.
+Two different pages of my app contain list items, for which I wanted to build nested, drop down information a user could toggle in and out of view.
+The first page in discussion is a videos index page.
+(My app is a dance step organizer, which assists one in organizing dance steps they would like to learn, and the YouTube videos they can be found in.)